Skip to main content

 About the Pod Identity Webhook

 The Pod Identity Webhook is a deployment of the EKS Pod Identity Webhook configured to use CoreWeave’s OIDC Workload Federation feature.
 Instead of using AssumeRoleWithWebIdentity, it uses a lesser-known API called the Container Credential Provider.
-When this webhook is installed, any pod which uses a Service Account with an annotation of caios.coreweave.com/inject: "true" will be injected with most of the variables needed to authenticate to CoreWeave AI Object Storage.
+When installed, the webhook injects most of the variables needed to authenticate to AI Object Storage into any Pod that uses a Service Account with an annotation of caios.coreweave.com/inject: "true".

 Example usage

-As an example, if you apply the following manifest into a cluster with the webhook enabled, the resulting Pod will have auto-injected configuration.
+The following example shows how the webhook injects authentication configuration into a Pod.
+If you apply the following manifest into a cluster with the webhook enabled, the resulting Pod has autoinjected configuration.

 test-pod.yaml